 "LG&E and KU Energy are leaders in the area of supplier diversity.
 It is important that we partner with diverse companies.
-Our annual involvement in the Joint Utility Conference and our ongoing efforts to expand opportunities for existing and new diverse suppliers speak to our commitment.
-Likewise, our vendors and contractors are equally committed to having workforces reflective of the communities we serve.
-Keeping a level playing field for all only enhances the strength of our relationships and establishes diverse partnerships."
+Our annual involvement in the Joint Utility Conference and our other ongoing efforts to expand opportunities for existing and new diverse suppliers speak to our commitment.
+Likewise, our suppliers and contractors are equally committed to having workforces reflective of the communities we serve.
+We strongly encourage and facilitate actions to lead our internal business leaders and external prime suppliers to provide and expand opportunities to small and diverse business enterprises including minority-, women-, HUBZone, LGBTQ+, veteran-, and service-disabled veteran- owned business enterprises in the performance of their contracts Keeping a level playing field for all only enhances the strength of our relationships and establishes diverse partnerships."

 — Paul W. Thompson, CEO and President

 LG&E and KU have long recognized Supplier Diversity as a corporate value and one that we expect our prime suppliers and contractors to actively embrace.
 LG&E and KU strongly encourages its Prime Suppliers to provide equal opportunities to small business enterprises including minority-, women-, HUBZone, LGBTQ+, veteran-, and service-disabled veteran- owned small business enterprises in the performance of their contracts.
 As an industry leader, we know that supplier diversity is key to sustaining our long-term success.

 The Supplier Diversity Department’s responsibilities include, but are not limited to:

 - Designing and implementing a world-class supplier diversity program to meet PPL, LG&E and KU’s existing and future needs;

 - Identifying company-wide contracting and purchasing opportunities to ensure that diverse businesses have the opportunity to bid competitively;